Housemarque: Bloodhouse and Terramarque (1993–1994)

 Bloodhouse and Terramarque were founded in 1993, becoming Finland's first commercial video game developers.
-Bloodhouse was led by Harri Tikkanen, and released their first game, Stardust in 1993, with a version updated for the Amiga 1200, titled Super Stardust, released the following year.
+Bloodhouse was led by Harri Tikkanen, and released its first game, Stardust in 1993, with a version updated for the Amiga 1200, titled Super Stardust, released the following year.
 Terramarque was founded by Ilari Kuittinen and Stavros Fasoulas, and hired Miha Rinne in 1994.
 Fasoulas, at the time, was working on a clone of Bubble Bobble titled Galactic, but failed to find a publisher, wherefore the game ended up on a covermount in British magazine The One.
 The first game from Terramarque was Elfmania, released in 1994 to mixed reception.
 The company started work on a second game, P.I.D. (short for Private Investigator Dollarally), to be published by Renegade Software.
 When the Amiga was discontinued mid-development, production on P.I.D. was halted; when Terramarque members discussed whether the game should be ported to PlayStation, Fasoulas decided not to and quit game programming.
 A demo of the game has been released, but the game itself was not finished.